gogins/csound-extended/WebAssembly/README.md

 ## Introduction

 THis directory builds, packages, and tests csound-extended for WebAssembly.
-This build replaces `CsoundObj.js` from the core Csound repository with a new WebAssembly build of Csound, `csound_extended.js`, which features:
+This build replaces `CsoundObj.js` from the core Csound repository with new WebAssembly builds of Csound, `csound_extended.js` (using ScriptProcessorNode) and `CsoundAudioNode.js` (using the new standard AudioWorklet), which
+features:

 * A number of C++ plugin opcodes (here, statically linked).